-Family pictures are important.
+Family Pictures on the Wedding Day are important.
 It is, in fact, part of the history of a family.
 It usually takes place right after the ceremony, where everybody (hopefully) is available.

 In my questionnaire that I send to my couples, a week prior to the wedding, I ask to list the immediate family members to make everything easier.